Norfolk Crescent, Bath

-Norfolk Crescent in Bath, Somerset, England was built between c.1793 and c.1822 and has been designated as a Grade II* listed building.
-The original design was by John Palmer, but minor alterations were later made by John Pinch.
+Norfolk Crescent in Bath, Somerset, England, was built between c.1793 and c.1822 and has been designated as a Grade II* listed building.
+The original design was by John Palmer, but minor alterations were later made by John Pinch the elder.

 The Georgian terrace includes numbers 1 to 7, which have been converted into flats known as Cumberland House, and numbers 8 to 18 consecutively.
 Each has five storeys (basement, ground floor, piano nobile, second floor and attic) and the central portion has 6 Ionic pilasters.

 There is a green area in front of the crescent that was originally a formal garden for the residents, surrounded by railings.
 A small circular building in the corner of the gardens is the old watchman's hut, and is also Grade II* listed.